Connecticut Solar Incentive Programs

 If you’re a commercial business owner in Connecticut, you should know about the commercial solar incentives available to businesses that install solar energy systems.
 Here are summaries of the major Connecticut solar incentive programs.

-With the final procurement of the LREC/ZREC program underway, it is important to turn our attention to the new Non-Residential Renewable Energy Tariff, or “Successor” Program in Connecticut.
+Following the completion of the LREC/ZREC program, the current solar incentive program in Connecticut is the Non-Residential Renewable Energy Tariff Program.
 Let’s look at how the new program differs from its predecessor, as well as how you can benefit from it.

 There are two ways to benefit from the Successor program.
 The first is called the “Buy All Tariff”.
 It is simplest to think of this as similar to a Power Purchase Agreement.
 By entering into this agreement, the customer will benefit from fixed compensation over the 20-year term in the form of direct quarterly payments from the utilities, or on-bill credits, for all energy + RECs produced by the solar panels.
 Under this tariff, rooftop leases are a viable and often attractive offer for commercial property owners.
 In a rooftop lease, the property owner leases their unused rooftop to a solar developer and receives lease payments.
 The developer owns and operates the solar array and is responsible for all maintenance of the system.
 This is a great no investment alternative to a turnkey sale.

-The second option in the Successor Program is called the “Netting Tariff”, which is most similar to the previous LREC/ZREC Program, in which energy production is settled with the onsite usage monthly, and customers are compensated for RECs separately.
+The second option in the Successor Program is called the “Netting Tariff”, which is most similar to traditional behind-the-meter solar compensation, in which energy production is settled with the onsite usage monthly, and customers are compensated for RECs separately.
 Any excess production is sent to the grid and the customer will see a compensation for this energy as a monetary credit on their utility bill.
 Any unused credits at the end of the year will be rolled forward.
-At the end of the 20-year term these credits will be cashed out.
+Unused credits are handled in accordance with program rules at the end of the tariff term.

 The Connecticut Green Bank sponsors the Commercial Property Assessed Clean Energy (C-PACE) program, which allows you to finance a renewable energy project over time.
 How does this work?
 Through the C-PACE program, you receive a voluntary benefit assessment on your property tax bill.
 Then you can repay your project’s cost over time along with your property taxes.
 This incentive enables you to make your facility more energy efficient while you pay off the installation and create more predictable energy expenses for your business.